penrose/penrose/tutorial/tutorial-p2.md

 ```

 ## :page_facing_up: Style
 The style program will be the most complex part, and you will see that it is normally this way developing with Penrose.
-In this example, we introduce a new keyword `ensures`, which allows you to constrain certain aspects of certain shapes.
+In this example, we introduce a new keyword `ensure`, which allows you to constrain certain aspects of certain shapes.

 Recall that we learned about predicates that are defined in `.dsl` and used in `.sub`, and now we need to define the visual definition of the predicate.
 To visually represent a set is a subset of another set is through drawing a smaller circle that is entirely inside a bigger circle.
 To do that, we need to somehow specify that the circle of the subset needs to be smaller than, and contained in the bigger set.

-Notice that in our first example, we did not care about the size of our circle/square/rectangle, but now we do care about the size since we want specific hiearchy of sizes, and in the process of forcing containments of the circles, the circles could get **_TOO BIG_** or **_TOO SMALL_**.
-So we need to specify a range of acceptable sizes for our circles so nothing goes crazy!
+Notice that in our first example, we did not care about the size of our circle/square/rectangle, but now we do care about the size since we want specific hiearchy of sizes, and in the process of forcing containments of the circles, the circles can get **_TOO BIG_** or **_TOO SMALL_**.
+So we need to specify a range of acceptable sizes for our circles so nothing goes crazy.

 ![no ensures leads to trouble](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part2/no_ensures.png)

 This is what might happen when you don't constrain the sizes. :imp:

-Since we care about the sizes of **all** the sets, and need to **ensure** all of their sizes, we will now make use of our newly introduced keyword `ensures`.
+Since we care about the sizes of **all** the sets, and need to **ensure** all of their sizes are within a reasonable range, we will now make use of our newly introduced keyword `ensure`.
+We call `ensure` on the fields of the object we want to make sure that are within reasonable range.
+Since we want to constrain the size of the shapes (that we defined with `.icon` field in tutorial 1), we call `ensure MinSize(x.icon` and `ensure maxSize(x.icon)`.

 `.sty`
 ```typescript